miq-consumption/charging-docs/Tariff plan and rate definitions.md

    * Use Storage to set chargeback rates for fixed and storage items.
 1. Click   (Configuration),   (Add a new Chargeback Rate) to create a new chargeback rate.
 1. Type in a Description for the chargeback rate.
-1. For each item that you want to set, type in a rate and select a time option and the __unit option__ in the event that the item supporting unit selection.
+1. For each item that you want to set, create the tiers as you want and type a fixed and a variable rate for each of them.
+Then select a time option and the __unit option__ in the event that the item supporting unit selection.
 1. Click Add.

 ## 4.1.3.
 Assigning Chargeback Rates